Post Revisited, Reedited, Reworded, Reblogged From March 27th 2018

 When pushed for what she thought ‘autism’ should look like – she like so many others brought up very early overly commercial images of autistic children; ‘Screaming, kicking, spinning, punching or making loud inappropriate noises in public places and added “and they are just odd aren’t they?”

-Ten years on from my diagnosis and only in the last eighteen months has my Mother accepted things and acknowledged that she admittedly could see autism in my early years, but not as she had believed it to be.
+Eleven years on from my diagnosis and only in the last couple of years has my Mother accepted things and acknowledged that she admittedly could see autism in my early years, but not as she had believed it to be.
 Constant am l in my statement to her of ‘You meet one person on the spectrum; you have met one person on the spectrum, not all of us’.

-It is relatively insulting for this to be said ‘equally as much l should imagine if someone remarked to another about their sexuality ‘Well gosh you don’t look like that!”
+A classic behaviour of his was to try to continually prove l was stupid and had no idea about what l was talking about diagnosis or not!
+It was his way of insulting his son without directly insulting his son.
+It was insulting for this to be said ‘equally as much l should imagine if someone remarked to another about their sexuality ‘Well gosh you don’t look like that!”
 Which would mean what exactly?
 That you can tell a person’s preference just by looking at them?
 People therefore are further suggesting that they can pick out autism in the street just by glancing around the crowds.

 My Mothers’ initial description of autism suggested that her Son could NOT be autistic based purely on the basis that he did not look like the others.
 Meaning that the others looked autistic in the first place?
 Her statement suggested that l was in her eyes ‘normal’ in comparison to those who were not normal and in so thinking this, her idle remark that l was normal in many ways caused a divide.
 She had separated me from others she considered autistic in the first place.
 When prompted to ‘Define normal‘, she simply says “Well you know, normal, normal!”